 - The maximum allowable gap from finished ground level to the bottom of any barrier is 100mm.

-- If your horizontal rails are a minimum of 900mm apart, the gaps in the vertical members must not exceed 100mm.
+- There must be one gap of at least 900mm between any horizontal rails on the outside, and the gaps in the vertical members must not exceed 100mm.

-- If your horizontal rails are less than 900mm apart, the gaps in the vertical rails must not exceed 10mm.
+- If there is no gap between horizontal rails of at least 900mm, then the horizontal rails must be on the inside and the gaps in the vertical rails must not exceed 10mm.

 - For fences less than 1800mm high, climbable objects must be at least 900mm away from the pool barrier on the outside and, where the verticals are more than 10mm apart, 300mm on the inside.